lsytj0413/golang-project-template/README.md

 + 2: run `./hack/rename {xxx}` to new project name
 + 3: follow [codecov](https://about.codecov.io/) to configration your `CODECOV_TOKEN`
 + 4: modify `.github/license.yml` with your own LICENSE template
++ 5: modify `.github/CODEOWNERS` with your own OWNERS

 Now, enjoy coding!